The Science Behind Slang Evolution: What Linguistics Research Reveals About How Language Changes

 The research: Linguist Steven Pinker explains that slang emerges when existing language lacks words for new concepts or emotions.
 This is called "lexical gap filling."

-Our observation: When we track new slang, 73% of terms fill semantic gaps that standard English can't address.
+When we track new slang, the majority of terms fill semantic gaps that standard English can't address.
 "Main character energy" describes a feeling that didn't have a concise term.
 "Vibe check" creates language for emotional assessment.

-Prediction model: Terms that fill semantic gaps have 2.4x higher persistence rates than terms that just replace existing words.
+Prediction model: Terms that fill semantic gaps have much higher persistence rates than terms that just replace existing words.
 This helps predict which slang will become permanent.

 3. Social Identity Signaling: Language as Group Membership